awslabs/aws-deployment-framework/docs/user-guide.md

         size: medium
     params:
       schedule: rate(7 days)
-    completion_trigger: # What should happen when this pipeline completes
+    triggers: # What should trigger this pipeline, and what should be triggered when it completes
+        on_complete:
             pipelines:
                 - my-web-app-pipeline # Start this pipeline

   - name: my-web-app-pipeline
     default_providers: